Andreas-bersgtedt/FabricCloudODS_Demo/README.md

-Next the SI creates a [Mirrored database for Azure SQL Managed Instance](https://learn.microsoft.com/en-us/fabric/database/mirrored-database/azure-sql-managed-instance-tutorial) and connect it to the Advetureworks Lightweight database replica.
+Next create a [Mirrored database for Azure SQL Managed Instance](https://learn.microsoft.com/en-us/fabric/database/mirrored-database/azure-sql-managed-instance-tutorial) and connect it to the Advetureworks Lightweight database replica.

-He Selects the tables,
+Selects the tables,

 ![Select Mirrored Tables](/images/image-6.png)

-and names the Mirrored Data Warehouse.
+and name the Mirrored Data Warehouse as ***AdventureWorksLT2022***.

 ![Name Mirrored DW](/images/image-7.png)

-He then confirms that the Azure SQL Managed Instance database has generated the initial snapshots by executing the following command against the replicated database:
+Confirm that the Azure SQL Managed Instance database has generated the initial snapshots by executing the following command against the replicated database:
 ***“EXEC sp_help_change_feed”***

 ![sp_help_change_feed in SSMS](/images/image-8.png)

-He then confirms that the Mirrored database in the ODS_POV workspace has been replicated
+Confirms that the Mirrored database in the ODS_POV workspace has been replicated

 ![Mirrored database status](/images/image-9.png)